-- (1-15) Employees shall report all accidents, injuries, or illnesses directly to the Director as soon as possible, but not later than twenty-four (24) hours, of their occurrence.
-Such reports may be verbal or in writing.
-All fatalities or accidents involving the hospitalization of three (3) or more employees shall be reported to the Director and/or recordkeeper immediately, either by telephone or verbally, and will be followed by a written report within four (4) hours after their occurrence.
-The Director will insure completion of required reports and records in accordance with Section VIII of the basic plan. - (16-50) Employees shall report all accidents, injuries, or illnesses to their supervisor as soon as possible, but not later than two (2) hours after their occurrence.
-All fatalities or accidents involving the hospitalization of three (3) or more employees shall be reported to the Director and/or recordkeeper immediately, either by telephone or verbally, and will be followed by a written report within four (4) hours after their occurrence.
-The supervisor will investigate the accident or illness, complete an accident report, and forward the accident report to the Director and/or recordkeeper within twenty-four (24) hours of the time the accident or injury occurred or the time of the first report of the illness. - (51-250) Employees shall report all accidents, injuries, or illnesses to their supervisor as soon as possible, but not later than two (2) hours, after their occurrence.
-The supervisor will provide the Director and/or recordkeeper with the name of the injured or ill employee and a brief description of the accident or illness by telephone as soon as possible, but not later than four (4) hours, after the accident or injury occurred or the time of the first report of the illness.
-All fatalities or accidents involving the hospitalization of three (3) or more employees shall be reported to the Director and/or recordkeeper immediately, either by telephone or verbally, and will be followed by a written report within four (4) hours after their occurrence.
-The supervisor will then make a thorough investigation of the accident or illness (with the assistance of the Director or Compliance Inspector, if necessary) and will complete a written report on the accident or illness and forward it to the Director within seventy-two (72) hours after the accident, injury, or first report of illness and will provide one (1) copy of the written report to the recordkeeper.
+Employees shall report all accidents, injuries, or illnesses to their supervisors as soon as possible, but not later than two (2) hours after the occurrence.
+The supervisor will provide the Safety Director and/or record keeper with the name of the injured or ill employee and a brief description of the accident or illness by telephone as soon as possible, but not later than four (4) hours, after the accident or injury occurred or the time of the first report of the illness.
+All fatalities, inpatient hospitalizations, amputations, and losses of an eye shall be reported to the Safety Director and/or record keeper immediately, either by telephone or verbally, and will be followed by a written report within four (4) hours after their occurrence.
+The supervisor will then make a thorough investigation of the accident or illness (with the assistance of the Safety Director or Inspector, if necessary) and will complete a written report on the accident or illness and forward it to the Safety Director within seventy-two (72) hours after the accident, injury, or first report of illness and will provide one (1) copy of the written report to the recordkeeper.